misterspeedy/Stars/README.md

 Only displays stars, not planets etc.

-The demo assumes a rectangular viewport, so star locations near the pole will be increasingly distored.
+The demo assumes a rectangular viewport, so star locations near the pole will be increasingly distorted.

 The demo has no concept of wraparound, so panning will eventually take you to an empty void.